psrivera90/operations-ATM/README.md

 	d.
 If amount entered is less than the account balance cash is dispensed and the new balance is displayed

-6. As a Customer I want to transfer money from my account to another bank account through ATM So that I may save my time
+_6. As a Customer I want to transfer money from my account to another bank account through ATM So that I may save my time_

 	a.
 Customer needs to be logged in before transferring amount